|

 How To Can Salmon Process

-Be sure to use a canning rack otherwise the jars may break in the canner.
+Tip: Be sure to use a canning rack, otherwise the jars may break in the canner.

-7. Fill the canner with 12 cups of boiling water and 1 Tbsp vinegar (to prevent staining).
+7. Fill your canner with 12 cups of boiling water and 1 tablespoon vinegar (to prevent staining).

 How To Can Salmon Process

-8. Heat the canner to 11 pounds pressure and process for 90 minutes.
+8. Lock the canner lid and bring to 11 pounds of pressure.
+Process for 90 minutes.

 How To Can Salmon